 Apple.
 They were first to the tablet market with the iPad, which was gobbled up by early adopters.
 They got to set their price without competition.
-Apple also enjoys a loyal fan-base who value the quality of their products, giving them a competitive edge.
+Apple also enjoys a loyal fan base who value the quality of its products, giving them a competitive edge.

 A low-price strategy aimed at price-conscious customers.

 Target.
 Most retailers have a line of products that are aimed at low-income consumers.

 Reducing the price of an item by a few cents to create the illusion of being low-cost.

 Walmart, although you would struggle to find a company that didn't use this method.